 Cathy and Ray lead a picket line in Ottumwa in a chant.

 At the Bolton house, a rock flies through their window and a rifle is fired into the air outside.
 Mr. Bolton runs to the door and yells after the truck.
 Amy rushes into the room concerned.
 Mr. Bolton is positive that it was Trig; he recognizes his pickup.
 Mrs. Bolton takes Carol out of the room and Amy challenges her father’s assumption that it was Trig Olson.
 Mr. Bolton defends his statement by saying if Trig would spit at him and threaten to kill him, he’d throw a rock through their window.
 He yells at Amy to grow up and admit that her boyfriend’s father is violent.
 Amy tries to tell her father that Travis is no longer her boyfriend but he is occupied with calling the police.

 Jude misses a crucial hit in her tennis match.
 She becomes frustrated and throws her racket.

 Cathy calls Travis at the P-9 office from the police station.
 She tells him that his father has been arrested due to Mr. Bolton’s claim that Trig threw a rock through his window.
 Travis asks if this is true.
 Cathy is shocked that he would even ask but does not deny anything.
+Travis' immediate reaction is to go over to Amy's house to make sure she is okay but Cathy reminds him that Amy is not his family and his real family needs him right now.
 She asks him to look through Jude’s jewelry box and gather as much money as he can find at home for Trig’s bail.

 At her house, Cathy listens to a voicemail message from Amy informing her she’s borrowed her mother’s car to pick Jude up from her tennis game.
 In the message, Amy asks Cathy not to tell her mom.
 Cathy cries.